Pedestrian crossing: History

-The first pedestrian crossing signal was erected in Bridge Street, Westminster, London, in December 1868.
-It was the idea of John Peake Knight, a railway engineer, who thought that it would provide a means to safely allow pedestrians to cross this busy thoroughfare (in the 1860s, the traffic of British roads – particularly cities, and even more particularly London – had increased due to unprecedented levels of urbanisation which was driven by industrialisation).
-The signal consisted of a semaphore arm (manufactured by Saxby and Farmer, who were railway signaling makers), which was raised and lowered manually by a police constable who would rotate a handle on the side of the pole.
-The semaphore arms were augmented by gas illuminated lights at the top (green and red) to increase visibility of the signal at night.
-However, in January 1869, the gas used to illuminate the lights at the top leaked and caused an explosion, injuring the police operator.
+The first pedestrian crossing signal was erected in London in December 1868.
+It was installed to allow pedestrians, especially Members of Parliament hurrying to vote, to cross Bridge Street to reach the Parliamentary Estate.
+It was the idea of John Peake Knight, a railway engineer.
+The signal consisted of three semaphore arms surmounted by a gas lantern which at night showed green and red aspects as appropriate to pedestrians and those on the carriageway (see image here).
+The semaphore arms were raised and lowered manually by a police constable who would rotate a handle on the side of the pole.
+However, in January 1869, the gas leaked and caused an explosion, injuring the police operator.
 No further work was done on signalled pedestrian crossings until fifty years later.

 In the early 20th century, car traffic increased dramatically.
 A reader of The Times wrote to the editor in 1911:

-"Could you do something to help the pedestrian to recover the old margin of safety on our common streets and roads?
+Could you do something to help the pedestrian to recover the old margin of safety on our common streets and roads?
 It is heartrending to read of the fearful deaths taking place.
 If a pedestrian now has even one hesitation or failure the chance of escape from a dreadful death is now much less than when all vehicles were much slower.
 There is, too, in the motor traffic an evident desire not to slow down before the last moment.
 It is surely a scandal that on the common ways there should be undue apprehension in the minds of the weakest users of them.
-While the streets and roads are for all, of necessity the pedestrians, and the feeblest of these, should receive the supreme consideration."
+While the streets and roads are for all, of necessity the pedestrians, and the feeblest of these, should receive the supreme consideration.